-Atlantic ocean makes for milder cold records
+The Atlantic Ocean makes for milder cold records

 While Iceland is even further north, its Atlantic ocean-driven climate leaves the record at -37.9 °C. Therefore ranking it lower than other countries on the same or similar geographic latitudes.
 Similar effects are the reasons why Denmark, the Netherlands, Belgium and Luxembourg, the UK, Ireland, and Portugal have, as a result, relatively high minimum recorded temperatures.

 France, Germany, Austria, Italy, and Switzerland are pretty cold – all below -40 °C, with Italy dropping down to -49.6 °C. The reason?
-Temperatures are fairly low due to Alps, of course.
+Temperatures are fairly low due to the Alps, of course.
 Spain holds a record of -32 °C degrees measured in the Pyrenees mountain range.

 Slovenia and Croatia have very similar lowest temperature records.
 Slovenia comes at -34.5 °C, while Croatia is just 1/10th of a degree colder, with -34.6 °C measured in Gračac, on January 13th, 2003.